Presented by Australian String Quartet

 Mendelssohn wrote the Opus 12 string quartet before his twentieth birthday.
 His young, opera-addicted mind dials up the drama and beauty of this piece, while the popular Canzonetta movement exemplifies the cheeky Puck-like passagework associated with his Octet, and music from A Midsummer Night’s Dream.

-Moravian violinist and composer Pavel Fischer was inspired by the courage of Scottish piper Bill Millin who on D-Day 1944, marched on Normandy beach, rallying the troops with his bagpipes.
-This exhilarating quartet seamlessly blends traditions of folk music and western art, creating an explosive and exhilarating end to this program.
+Moravian violinist and composer Pavel Fischer was inspired by the courage of Scottish piper Bill Millin who on D-Day, marched on Normandy beach, rallying the troops with his bagpipes.
+This incredible quartet seamlessly blends traditions of folk music and western art, creating an explosive and exhilarating end to this program.

 Pricing and Transaction Fee Information